-Andre C. Dimitriadis Executive Chairman Andre C. Dimitriadis founded LTC Properties, Inc. in 1992 and was our Chairman and Chief Executive Officer from inception through March 2007.
+Andre C. Dimitriadis Executive Chairman Age 69 Andre C. Dimitriadis founded LTC Properties, Inc. in 1992 and was our Chairman and Chief Executive Officer from inception through March 2007.
 In March 2007, Mr. Dimitriadis assumed the position of Executive Chairman.
-Wendy L. Simpson Chief Executive Officer and President Wendy L. Simpson has been a director since 1995, Vice Chairman from April 2000 through October 2005, Chief Financial Officer from July 2000 through March 2007, Treasurer from January 2005 through March 2007, and President and Chief Operating Officer from October 2005 through March 2007.
+Wendy L. Simpson Chief Executive Officer and President Age 61 Wendy L. Simpson has been a director since 1995, Vice Chairman from April 2000 through October 2005, Chief Financial Officer from July 2000 through March 2007, Treasurer from January 2005 through March 2007, and President and Chief Operating Officer from October 2005 through March 2007.
 In March 2007, Ms. Simpson was appointed Chief Executive Officer and President.
-Pamela Shelley-Kessler Senior Vice President, Chief Financial Officer and Corporate Secretary Pamela Shelley-Kessler joined the Company as Vice President and Controller in July 2000.
+Pamela Shelley-Kessler Senior Vice President, Chief Financial Officer and Corporate Secretary Age 44 Pamela Shelley-Kessler joined the company as Vice President and Controller in July 2000.
 In March 2007 she was appointed Senior Vice President and Chief Financial Officer.
-Prior to joining the Company Ms. Kessler was the Corporate Controller for a privately held commercial and multifamily real estate developer and the Director of Financial Reporting for a Southern California apartment REIT.
-Formerly she was with Ernst &Young LLP and currently holds her CPA license.
-Peter Lyew Vice President and Director of Tax Peter Lyew joined the Company in June 2000 as Director of Tax and was promoted to Vice President in December 2001.
-Prior to joining the Company he held tax management positions with Sun America Affordable Housing, where he specialized in real estate partnerships, and Ernst & Young Kenneth Leventhal.
-Formerly he was with Arthur Anderson & Company and currently holds his CPA license.
-Clint Malin Vice President and Chief Investment Officer Clint Malin joined the Company as Vice President and Chief Investment Officer in May 2004.
-Mr. Malin was employed by Sun Healthcare Group, Inc., ("Sun") a nationwide operator of long-term health care facilities from 1997 through 2004.
+Prior to joining the company Ms. Kessler was the Corporate Controller for a privately held commercial and multifamily real estate developer and the Director of Financial Reporting for a Southern California apartment REIT.
+Formerly she was with Ernst & Young LLP and is a licensed CPA.
+Peter G. Lyew Vice President and Director of Tax Age 52 Peter G. Lyew joined the company in June 2000 as Director of Tax and was promoted to Vice President in December 2001.
+Prior to joining the company he held tax management positions with Sun America Affordable Housing, where he specialized in real estate partnerships, and Ernst & Young Kenneth Leventhal.
+Formerly he was with Arthur Andersen & Company and is a licensed CPA.
+Clint B. Malin Vice President and Chief Investment Officer Age 38 Clint B. Malin joined the company as Vice President and Chief Investment Officer in May 2004.
+Mr. Malin was employed by Sun Healthcare Group, Inc., (or Sun) a nationwide operator of long-term health care facilities from 1997 through 2004.
 During his tenure at Sun, Mr. Malin was promoted to Vice President of Corporate Real Estate.
-T. Andrew Stokes Vice President, Marketing and Strategic Planning T. Andrew Stokes joined the Company in June 2007 as Vice President, Marketing and Strategic Planning.
+T. Andrew Stokes Vice President, Marketing and Strategic Planning Age 62 T. Andrew Stokes joined the company in June 2007 as Vice President, Marketing and Strategic Planning.
 From December 2006 to June 2007, Mr. Stokes worked for Gudvi, Sussman and Oppenheim as a certified public accountant.
 From January 2003 through November 2006, Mr. Stokes worked as an individual investor and consultant in real estate and health care.
 Prior to 2003 Mr. Stokes was Senior Vice President of Corporate Development for Nationwide Health Properties, Inc. Mr. Stokes is a Director of Southern California Presbyterian Homes and Services, a not-for-profit, charitable provider of skilled nursing, assisted living and affordable senior housing.
-Caroline Wong Vice President, Controller and Treasurer Caroline Wong joined the Company as Accounting Manager in May 2002.
+Caroline Wong Vice President, Controller and Treasurer Age 33 Caroline Wong joined the company as Accounting Manager in May 2002.
 In May 2005 she was appointed Assistant Controller and Assistant Treasurer and in March 2007, Ms. Wong was appointed Vice President, Controller and Treasurer.
-Prior to joining the Company she was employed by Ernst & Young, LLP and currently holds her CPA license.
+Prior to joining the company she was employed by Ernst & Young, LLP and is a licensed CPA.